-Target: NEEA staff will set an explicit target for this value metric at the start of the Business Plan (or at the start of the year for Annual Budget Management).
+Target: NEEA staff will set an explicit target for this value metric at the start of the Business Plan (or at the start of the year for annual budget management).

 Forecast: Represents a level of confidence lower than a Target.
 NEEA staff does not have enough experience with the tracking of this data to enable target setting for these metrics.
 For this cycle, NEEA staff will establish a forecast of this metric at the start of the cycle, and update the forecasted value as the cycle progresses.